closebracket/AwesomeResources/Programming.md

 5. [GraphQL Spec](https://spec.graphql.org/)
 6. [Open Source Security Foundation (OpenSSF) Github](https://github.com/ossf) - Useful tooling and standards for security available on the OpenSSF github.
 7. [Can I Email](https://www.caniemail.com/) - Useful tool for checking compatibility of html/css/other features across email.
+8. [SEO Reference Guide](/References//SEO.md) - A complete list of SEO tags.
+Be aware this reference does not have navigation back to the ARL.

 ## Blazor